syoamakase/Pattern-recognition/DiscriminantFunction/README.md

 When you want to change parameters, you can change `ROW = 0.03` or `self.weight((1,1),dtype=np.float32`.

-If you want to change class data, This program can learn just 2-class classificasion.
+This program can learn just 2-class classificasion.

+Please don't change this.

-**Now matplotlib says warning but I don't know why the warnings cause. **
+**Now matplotlib says warning but I don't know why the warnings cause.**